All American Nightmare: Release

 While early reports said only that the album was to come out in the second half of 2010, and it was subsequently scheduled to be released on December 14, the album was then released on December 7.

-The first single, the title track of the album, was released on September 14, 2010 and made available for digital download on October 5.
+The title track of the album was released as the first single from the album on September 14, 2010, and made available for digital download on October 5.

-The band released music videos for two songs, "All American Nightmare" and "What Ya Gonna Do."
+The band released music videos for two songs, "All American Nightmare" and "What Ya Gonna Do".

-The album's cover art was released on November 3, 2010, featuring model Jesse Lee Denning on the cover, who also performed in the music video for "All American Nightmare."
-Jesse Lee Denning is a tattoo/fashion model and is dating Brian Deneeve (songwriter and former guitarist for "From Autumn to Ashes").
+The album's cover art was released on November 3, 2010, featuring model Jesse Lee Denning on the cover, who also appeared in the music video for "All American Nightmare".
+Jesse Lee Denning is a tattoo/fashion model and is dating former From Autumn to Ashes guitarist and songwriter Brian Deneeve.
 The band has been quoted as jokingly saying that all anyone talks about is Jesse Lee as opposed to their songs.

 It was announced on October 10, 2011 that "The Life" would be released as the album's third single.

-Reception
+Critical reception

-Initial reactions to the album were mixed; a reviewer for AllMusic called the album "resolutely a re-creation of rock & roll past," and gave it a rating of one and a half stars out of five.
-In a favorable review, Hard Rock Haven said the album "stands out" among other modern rock albums, and gave it an eight out of ten rating.
+Initial reactions to the album were mostly positive.
+AllMusic's Stephen Thomas Erlewine called the album "resolutely a re-creation of rock & roll past", and gave it a rating of one and a half stars out of five.
+In a favourable review, Hard Rock Haven said the album "stands out" among other modern rock albums, and gave it an eight out of ten rating.